bmadhusu/contribs_by_individuals_by_companies_app/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version is 2.0.0 on Rails 4.0.5

 * System dependencies

-* Configuration
+Uses dynamically generated secret token so don't try & hack me!

 * Database creation